soundpress/RulesOfNYC/docs/c38/index.rst

       - Summer(May 1 to October 31)
       - $120/linear foot or $3,000, whichever shall be greater
     * -
-      - Winter(November 1 to April 30) – Current Winter permittees only
+      - Winter(November 1 to April 30) – Current Winter Permittees only
       - $105/linear foot or $2,625, whichever shall be greater
     * - Transient Dockage(Non-commercial boats only)
       -